 - Heat the cream to a simmer and then add the dried mushrooms.
 Stir to cover them with cream, and let sit for 30 minutes.
 I like to cover with plastic to keep the heat in.

-- Cook the bacon until crisp and place on paper towels.
-Give the bacon a rough chop, reserving 4 pieces for topping your burgers.
+- Meanwhile cook the bacon until crisp and place on paper towels.
+Set aside for topping your burgers.

 - Drain off all but 2 Tbsp of grease from the pan and reheat on medium high heat.
 Brown the burgers well on both sides.
 You won’t be cooking them through at this stage, but be sure to get some good color on them.
 Remove to a plate and cover to keep warm.